-- 7.1 This Scoping Report will be subject to consultation for a 5-week period.
-Following the close of consultation, all comments will be considered and will help influence the draft SEA/SA Report. - 7.2 As the Neighbourhood Plan is developed, the strategy, policies and site options will be tested against these sustainability objectives, to identify appropriate policies for inclusion in the Plan.
+- 7.1 This final Scoping Report has been updated to reflect all comments made by statutory consultees.
+This has been used to inform the draft SEA/SA Report. - 7.2 As the Neighbourhood Plan is developed, the strategy, policies and site options will be tested against these sustainability objectives, to identify appropriate policies for inclusion in the Plan.
 All realistic policy options will be appraised against the Sustainability Framework set out in Section 5 of this report, in order to ensure that the policies chosen for the Wickham Market Neighbourhood Plan are the most sustainable, given all realistic alternatives.